About the Council

 Council Events and Staff Outings

 Throughout the year, the Council participates in various council events and staff outings.
 We attend Washington Nationals baseball games, host a family picnic, throw a holiday party, and participate in community service events such as a holiday adopt a family.

-The Council proudly offers paid internships in the spring, summer, and fall semesters for undergraduate or graduate students.
+The Council proudly offers paid summer internships program for undergraduate or graduate students.
 We accept applications from any students currently enrolled in a full-time program.
 Some features of the internship program are: